 The Manifestation entity was defined in FRBR{ER} in such a way that it could be interpreted as something physical and conceptual at the same time: it was defined at the same time as "the physical embodiment of an expression of a work" and as an entity that "represents all the physical objects that bear the same characteristics," i.e., as both a physical artefact and a (mental) representation of physical artefacts (a set).
 The original Manifestation was likely to cover either a manuscript (in which case Manifestation overlaps with Item) or a publication (in which case Manifestation is both a Type and an Information Object).
 FRBR{OO} strives to solve such logical inconsistencies, and had to "split" the Manifestation entity into two distinct classes, corresponding to the two possible ways of interpreting the ambiguous definition provided for Manifestation in FRBR{ER}, namely F3 Manifestation Product Type and F4 Manifestation Singleton.
-Whereas F3 Manifestation Product Type is declared as a subclass of the CIDOC CRM class E28 Conceptual Object (a merely abstract notion), F4 Manifestation Singleton is declared as a subclass of the CIDOC CRM class E24 Physical Man-Made Thing, and therefore as a subclass, too, of the CIDOC CRM class E18 Physical Thing.
+Whereas F3 Manifestation Product Type is declared as a subclass of the CIDOC CRM class E55 Type, and therefore as a subclass, too, of the CIDOC CRM class E28 Conceptual Object (a merely abstract notion), F4 Manifestation Singleton is declared as a subclass of the CIDOC CRM class E24 Physical Man-Made Thing, and therefore as a subclass, too, of the CIDOC CRM class E18 Physical Thing.